 Ever since I was young, the strange, the unusual, and the slightly creepy has fascinated me.
-So when I discovered that Evora, Portugal had a chapel decorated with thousands of human skeletons, I just had to see it in person.
+So when I discovered that Evora, Portugal had a chapel of bones, decorated with thousands of human skeletons, I just had to see it in person.

 The chapel is aptly named Capela dos Ossos, or the Chapel of Bones.
 It’s actually an interior chapel located inside the Igreja de São Francisco (Church of St. Francis), a lovely church built in the late 1400s-early 1500s.